Yellow River – Pittsville

 - Eagle Road to Hwy HH: 2.2 miles.
 This is a dangerous section with Class 3 and 4 rapids.
 There’s also a wire fence across the river to deal with.

 - Hwy HH to Yellow River Road: 2.1 miles.
 A more wooded stretch that I don’t know much about.
 Nice street view image.

 - Yellow River Road to Bb: 1.3 miles.
 A wooded section with possible logjams.

 - Bb to Robin Road: 0.8 miles.
 Good prospect with some minor rapids by the put-in.
 Nice street view image.

 - Robin Road to Hwy 10: 2.1 miles.
 Neat prospect that looks somewhat unobstructed and has several scenic boulder gardens.

 - Lincoln Ave to Hwy 80: 1.7 miles.
-Maybe some logjams, boulder gardens and outcrops.
+Good stretch with a number of scenic boulder gardens and one nice outcrop.